Consulting

 “I was talking to a new friend about my grief over my singing voice changing after being on t, and how along I feel holding that grief.
 She sent me the podcast and it was comforting to listen to. … Sending gratitude.”

 “…thank you!
 You helped me resolve in one audio article what I couldn’t figure out in years of therapy.
-Please keep doing the work you do.” (responding to Apple News+ audio version I read of this one for Esquire)
+Please keep doing the work you do.” (re: the Apple News+ audio version I read of this essay for Esquire)

 “Just a note to say thank you for your beautifully open article about your experience at Camp Lost Boys.
 I attended [another time].
 I definitely teared up as I remembered that powerful feeling being around that many transmen for the first time.
 What a special time.
 Anyway.
 Just a thank you note. ❤️”